County-Wide Opportunities

 Musical Director: Edwin Pitt Mansfield

 BCYC is an auditioned choir for experienced young singers and musicians who enjoy learning and performing a variety of music to a high standard.
-It is a county-wide ensemble performing mixed choral repertoire in a friendly and supportive environment, while building key choral singing skills.
+It is a county-wide ensemble performing mixed choral repertoire in a friendly and supportive environment, while building key choral singing skills, accompanied by Felicity Davies.
+The 2026-27 season will feature an eclectic range of music, from Baroque to Contemporary genres and across multiple languages along with a concert of Christmas music.

 Edwin Pitt Mansfield is an educator, performer, and musical director based in London.
 As a baritone, he has sung for opera companies, choirs, and choruses throughout the UK and France.
 He is a leading teacher of young voices and gifted teenagers.
 Edwin is a member of the vocal faculty at Tring Park School for the Performing Arts and deputy vocal teacher at the Royal College of Music Junior Department.
 He has previously taught at The Royal Ballet School and Stowe School.